OctopusDeploy/blog/blog/2021-08/safe-schema-updates-5-loose-coupling-mitigates-human-problems/index.md

 In an ideal world, where reviews are necessary, they should be carried out by someone who is able to read the code while it’s still fresh, understand the consequences, and provide insightful recommendations about improvements.
 Where regulatory compliance is concerned, the review should (as a minimum) be carried out by an engineer who understands the systems well enough to spot any potentially fraudulent changes.
 (Note: this generally requires a great deal of technical skill/experience.)
 Preventing fraud, after all, is the entire point of the Sarbanes-Oxley (SOX) Act.

-Since Continuous Integration teaches us to prioritise merging over diverging, the reviewer should also prioritise the code review over anything they are currently working on.
+Since Continuous Integration teaches us to prioritise merging over diverging (as discussed earlier in this series), the reviewer should also prioritise the code review over anything they are currently working on.
 Ideally, within minutes of the change being submitted for approval, the reviewer(s) should pause whatever they are doing and review the change.

 That’s right.
 It should be *expected* that reviewers take a break from any new development work, in order to prioritise the merging and deployment of “dev-complete” work.

 From this stance the idea of a weekly Change Advisory Board (CAB) meeting should sound as poisonous and inefficient as it is.
 The audacity of any CAB member to think that any WIP should sit around, festering for a week, to fit in with their own schedule, should be considered egregiously arrogant.
 What else are they doing with their time that is more important to the business than merging a week’s worth of putrid divergence?
 Delivering reliable updates is *literally the point of the job* – not a task to be put off until the end of the week.
-(I talked in more detail about why Change Advisory Boards Don’t Work last year, so I won’t repeat myself further here.)
+(I talked in more detail about why [Change Advisory Boards Don’t Work](https://octopus.com/blog/change-advisory-boards-dont-work) last year, so I won’t repeat myself further here.)

 It’s clear that senior managers should not be reviewing deployments.
 They probably will not be able to drop whatever they are working on whenever someone submits a new pull request.
 Their role is to support healthy review practices, not to personally conduct the reviews.